CapnSpellcheck/YelpFusionDemo/README.md

 On 23 and below, the style matches the action bar -- light text on dark background.
 On 25, for some reason it uses a light background.
 I haven't had the time to investigate.

-The query string isn't displayed in the search box after clicking on a history entry.
-I think this is a pretty weird design of SearchView.

 The first time you tap on a grid item after entering the search query, the keyboard can pop up again.
 The Android input focus system has its surprising moments.